Self–efficacy reflects confidence in the ability to exert control over one’s own motivation, behavior, and social environment.

 Remind Yourself of Past Successes

 Past performance is an indicator of future success.
 Think back on the hurdles you have overcome in the past.
-This is especially important for women in technology who have often been the only female in class, on projects, and in the workplace for most of their career.
+This is especially important for women in technology who have often been the only female in the class, on projects, and in the workplace for most of their career.
 You have overcome and you will succeed again.

 How can you create virtuous cycles that build momentum?
 How do you avoid vicious cycles that sap your strength?
 You build a foundation for self-efficacy.
 Your build your foundation with three pillars.